-As the main use case of a multinode setup is to achieve high availability (HA), this article will focus on configuring an HA cluster.
+As the main use case of a multinode setup is to achieve high availability (HA), this article focuses on configuring a HA cluster.
 However, you can use the same methods for any setup with multiple TeamCity nodes: for example, to distribute load between several machines.

 Main vs. Secondary Node

 A TeamCity cluster can have one main node and multiple secondary nodes.
-The main node is the "preferred" one.
-By default, it receives all incoming HTTP requests.
+The main node is the preferred one and, by default, it receives all incoming HTTP requests.
 It also performs critical background tasks, such as starting builds.
-A secondary node mostly serves as a backup server, necessary for the failover.
-For better load distribution and performance optimization, it can also be granted with additional responsibilities.
+A secondary node mostly serves as a backup server, which is needed for failover.
+For better load distribution and performance optimization, it can also be granted additional responsibilities.

 A basic HA setup must include the following components:

 Dedicated database server: an external database server from the list of supported databases.

 Dedicated server for the TeamCity data directory: the data directory should be shared with nodes by network, for example using NFS or SMB.

 At least two servers for TeamCity nodes with the mounted shared data directory: both servers should have the same or comparable hardware.
 Otherwise, if a secondary node is less performant, you can experience a significant performance drop in case of a failover.